Hydrants

 2. Water Discoloration

 Increases in flows during flushing can stir up minerals and deposits in the pipes and clear them out.
 When this happens, residents and businesses may notice that their water has become discolored.
-Should this occur, run your cold water tap for a few minutes until the water is clear.
-If it is not clear after the first try, wait a few minutes and repeat this process.
-If discoloration continues after a few attempts of allowing your water to flow, please contact us at (304) 292-8443 or via email at mubmail@mub.org.
+Should this occur, run your faucet on cold at the lowest point of the house until the water runs clear, which may take 10-15 minutes.
+If your water doesn't clear the first time, wait a few minutes and repeat this process.
+You should also remember to avoid washing clothes until the water clears.
+If your water still does not clear after taking these steps, please call MUB at (304) 292-8443.

 We remind residents that opening fire hydrants is not only illegal, but very dangerous.
 An open hydrant exposes water with extreme force that could easily cause injury.
 This volume of water is dangerous for both motorists and pedestrians.
 We also remind residents that hydrants should remain visible, should not be tampered with, and not be blocked by cars or shrubs as this might delay fire fighters trying to extinguish a fire.